 By the Northern Hemisphere’s winter solstice, around December 21, the Winter Hexagon will have risen high enough above the northeastern horizon to be seen by about 9 p.m. local time.
 If you wait until 1 a.m., the Winter Hexagon will be high above the southern horizon.
 And by 5 a.m., it sinks toward the southwestern horizon.
 The western (right) half of the Winter Hexagon, including Aldebaran, Rigel and Sirius, sets in the west before sunrise.

-Like all stars, those in the Winter Circle stars rise and set some 4 minutes earlier with each passing night.
-By late January, the Winter Circle is found in the same places described above, about 2 hours earlier.
-In late February and early March, the Winter Circle is in your southern sky at nightfall and early evening.
+Like all stars, those in the Winter Hexagon rise and set some four minutes earlier with each passing night.
+By late January, the Winter Hexagon is found in the same places described above, about two hours earlier.
+In late February and early March, the Winter Hexagon is in your southern sky at nightfall and early evening.

 To find the Winter Hexagon or Circle, first find the easily recognizable constellation of Orion.
 The three belt stars give it away.
 Then look at the bright bluish star at lower right.
 This star is Rigel, the southwest corner of the Winter Circle and the first of the six stars in the Hexagon.
 Rigel is the brightest star in Orion and the seventh brightest star in the night sky.

 Draw a line through Orion’s Belt stars upward to find Aldebaran, the ruddy eye in the constellation Taurus the Bull.
 Aldebaran is the second star in the Hexagon and the brightest star in Taurus.
 Aldebaran is the fourteenth brightest star in the sky.

 Continue upward in a counterclockwise direction to find the next bright star, Capella.
 Capella, the third star on our journey and the northernmost point of the Winter Hexagon, is the sixth brightest star in the heavens.